CS126SP20/final-project-swee4/DEVELOPMENT.md

     - [x] Format and draw description, inventory, and stats slots.
     - [x] Description, inventory, and stats update according to item interaction.
     - [x] Create a Character class to track animation, stats, inventory and more.

+- **5/5/20**
+    - [x] Implement dynamic type "END" functionality to link the win state of the game.
+    - [x] Create a win state for the game.
-    - [ ] Create an final boss and end state for the game.
+    - [ ] Create a loss state for the game.
+    - [ ] Implement the final boss logic.

 Ongoing:
 - [ ] Implement Initializer Lists in Playing Field Constructor.
 - [ ] Remove magic numbers.
+- [ ] Remove hard coded strings where possible.
+- [ ] Direction class to have the enum direction.